Stock-Knowledge-Engineering/SK-LMS-v2.0/README.md

     npm run build

-Now, it now ready for deployment, so hit
+Now, it is now ready for deployment, so hit

     npm run start

-##### Written by Adrian Manuel Cleofe, a Fullstack engineer at Stock Knowledge.